Surfaces of constant principal-curvatures ratio in isotropic geometry: Channel surfaces

 hence

 \end{proof}

 The meaning of this lemma is that $\kappa_1 = \mathrm{const}$ implies that the surface is essentially an isotropic pipe surface, which we are going to define now.

-An \emph{isotropic channel surface} is the envelope of a smooth one-parameter family of parabolic isotropic spheres $S(t)$, i.e.~the surface $C$ touching each isotropic sphere $S(t)$ along a single curve $c(t)$ without endpoints so that the curves $c(t)$ cover $C$.
+An \emph{isotropic channel surface} is the envelope of a smooth one-parameter family of parabolic isotropic spheres $S(t)$, i.e.~the surface $C$ \bluevar{tangent to} each isotropic sphere $S(t)$ along a single curve $c(t)$ without endpoints so that the curves $c(t)$ cover $C$.
 The curves $c(t)$ are called \emph{characteristics}.
-If the radii of the isotropic spheres are constant, then the envelope is called an \emph{isotropic pipe surface}.
+If the radii of the isotropic spheres are constant, then $C$ is called an \emph{isotropic pipe surface}.

 To proceed, we need an isotropic analog of Lemma~\ref{l-characteristic} above.